-A 2hp Boulton & Watt steam engine [similar to this stock image of a 6hp model] installed in 1799, was the first steam engine used for brewing in Berkshire.
-It also provided steam for scalding the insides of casks to sterilise them, ensuring that Simonds had better quality beer than local competition.
+It was also the first steam engine used for brewing in Berkshire and it also provided steam for scalding the insides of casks to sterilise them, ensuring that Simonds had better quality beer than local competition.
+It was also used later in the production of vinegar.

 Dear Sirs